mobak88/recipe-node-app/README.md

 - recipe_name as string
 - category as string must be either `free` or `premium`
-- ingredients as an array of objects with at least one object containing ingredient_name as string and ingredient_category as string
+- ingredients as an array of objects with at least one object containing ingredient_name as string and or ingredient_category as string
 - steps as an array of objects with at least one object containing step_text as string

 #### Update recipe example